gvanrossum/gvanrossum.github.io/essays/formal.md

 ```

 Then each individual `if` statement is translated.
-Nobody wants to see what the final looks like. :-)
+Nobody wants to see what the final translation looks like. :-)

 Finally, conditional expressions translate likewise: